Kansas Highway Patrol

 The Kansas Highway Patrol (KHP) is the highway patrol agency for the U.S. state of Kansas.
-While the patrol's primary focus is maintaining the safety of State, Federal and Interstate highways, it also is charged with providing support for rural and small municipal police departments when tactical, aerial or other specialized services are needed.
-The Kansas Highway Patrol has statewide jurisdiction, and frequently assists other agencies with emergency calls for service ranging from accidents to fights in progress.
+While the patrol's primary focus is maintaining the safety of State, Federal and Interstate highways, it also is charged with providing support for county agencies when tactical, aerial or other specialized services are needed.
+The Kansas Highway Patrol has statewide jurisdiction, and frequently assists other agencies with emergency calls for service.